vmware-tanzu-labs/cf-mgmt/docs/config/add-space/README.md

-  --total-routes=                           Total Routes capacity for an Space --total-services=                         Total Services capacity for an Space --paid-service-plans-allowed=[true|false] Allow paid services to appear in an Space --total-private-domains=                  Total Private Domain capacity for an Space --total-reserved-route-ports=             Total Reserved Route Ports capacity for an Space --total-service-keys=                     Total Service Keys capacity for an Space --app-instance-limit=                     Total Service Keys capacity for an Space
+  --total-routes=                           Total Routes capacity for an Space --total-services=                         Total Services capacity for an Space --paid-service-plans-allowed=[true|false] Allow paid services to appear in an Space --total-reserved-route-ports=             Total Reserved Route Ports capacity for an Space --total-service-keys=                     Total Service Keys capacity for an Space --app-instance-limit=                     Total Service Keys capacity for an Space